mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/getting-started/installing/index.md

 1. Specify other configuration settings, as needed.

-    <p class="message--note"><strong>NOTE: </strong>Be particularly careful when setting the service name.
-The string value, /api, is always (implicitly) appended to the name.
-By default, the service <strong>name</strong> is edgelb and when installed, DC/OS creates the <strong>task</strong>, "edgelb/api".
-In the example below, the dcos edgelb commands assume the default name edgelb, and will look for the "edgelb/api" task to interface against.
-The service name from the Edge-LB service's perspective is not edgelb/api, but edgelb.
-However, when you are using the install --options= approach, and you modify the service name to be other than the default, edgelb, then you must be explicit on the service name when you run any "dcos edgelb xxxx" commands.</p>
+    <p class="message--note"><strong>NOTE: </strong>If you are using the install --options= approach and you modify the service name to be other than the default, edgelb, tthen you must be explicit when specifying the service name when you use any "dcos edgelb xxxx" commands.</p>

     As an example of this effect, suppose you deployed a service with the JSON configuration file:
     ```json